-The Annual Report is a key document that is published on the Office of the Independent Administrator's (OIA) website (www.oia-kaiserarb.com) detailing both quantitative and qualitative information reflecting the functioning of the Kaiser Arbitration System during calendar year 2019.
-In general, the Board considers the Annual Report to be a thorough and accurate representation of the Kaiser Arbitration System enabling us to conclude that the Arbitration System is meeting its goal of a fair, timely and cost effective operation.
+The Annual Report is a key document that is published on the Office of the Independent Administrator's (OIA) website (www.oia-kaiserarb.com) and provides for interested parties and for Arbitration the public at-large, current quantitative and qualitative information about the functioning of the Kaiser arbitration system during the preceding calendar year with comparisons to previous years and commentary about significant trends.
+This Report provides insight into the continuing evolution of the System and an opportunity for the Independent Administrator, Kaiser Administration, the Oversight Board and, by extension, interested members of the public, to assess how well the Kaiser Arbitration System is meeting its goal for fair, timely and a cost-effective operation while maintaining the privacy of its members.